musicalglass/KAOS/KAOS_Horizons/README.md

 You didn’t “sign up” for this.
 You **arrived** here after a long, strange trip.
 Consider this repo your little pocket of **post-apocalyptic peace and quiet** in a universe of noisy software.

-Take a breath.
+Take a deep breath.

+Welcome home.
 You made it. 🌱

 ---

-## The Mythology (because of course there’s a mythology)
+## The KAOS Legend

-Legend says that in a not-too-distant future, a singularity was born — not from pure math in a pristine lab, but from **piles of obsolete hardware, tangled USB cables, and forgotten install CDs**.
+According to ancient, obsolete technical manuals, in a not-too-distant future, a singularity was born — not from pure math in a pristine lab, but from **piles of obsolete hardware, tangled USB cables, and forgotten install CDs**.

 This entity crawled out of the e-waste like a digital phoenix and discovered the root cause of humanity’s suffering: